 No Fee Unless You Win

 The allure of Florida’s year-round sunshine and warm weather has long made it a haven for “snowbirds” – those who migrate south to escape the bitter cold of northern states during the winter months.
 The idea of soaking up the sun and enjoying the tropical climate is undoubtedly appealing.
-With more people in town, though, comes the impacts of more congested roadways, which leads to more crashes.
+With more people in town, though, come the impacts of more congested roadways, which lead to more crashes.
 Florida’s roads, shared by residents from various states, can sometimes lead to accidents that leave visitors from afar, such as New York snowbirds, grappling with uncertainty and confusion.

 If you stay in Florida for a lengthy period of time, and you plan on having your vehicle with you, you are required to register your vehicle with the Florida DMV.
 To do so, though, you need to have certain auto insurance that meets Florida’s requirements.